Pratik-Khose/VCT-Hackathon-Esports-Manager-Challenge/README.md

 2. **Data Ingestion & Storage:**

 - **Data Sources:** We gathered and formatted data from multiple sources, including official VALORANT API endpoints, community-built datasets, and esports player stats.
 This data includes detailed player information such as their preferred agents, play styles, roles (Duelist, Controller, Initiator, Sentinel), and their match history.
 - We used AWS S3 to store the data, ensuring scalability and quick access.
-The data is loaded into the LLM-powered system to enable real-time queries.
+The data is loaded into the LLM-powered system to enable queries.

 3. **Streamlit Frontend for Chatbot Interface:**

 - We built the user interface with Streamlit, a powerful tool for creating data-driven web applications with minimal effort.
 The interface offers a conversational chatbot where the user (team manager, recruiter, etc.) can ask questions.

-- The chatbot retrieves the relevant information using Amazon Bedrock's fine-tuned LLM and displays the response in an easy-to-read format, often accompanied by data visualizations.
+- The chatbot retrieves the relevant information using Amazon Bedrock's fine-tuned LLM and displays the response in an easy-to-read format, often accompanied by data.

 4. **LLM Fine-Tuning & Deployment on AWS Bedrock:**